 In addition to the above charges, which apply to all students, there is a one-time orientation fee of $230 for entering first-year students and transfer students.

-Also, there is a new requirement for students attending any UMaine System or Maine Community College to be enrolled in the Student Health Insurance Plan at an annual premium of $942.
-(Note: If you already have coverage under another plan, you will be able to opt out of the Student Health Insurance Plan between July 5, 2014 and October 1, 2014.
+Also, students attending any University of Maine System campus or Maine Community College are required to be enrolled in the Student Health Insurance Plan at an annual premium of $942.
+(Note: If you already have coverage under another plan, you will be able to opt out of the Student Health Insurance Plan by October 1, 2014.
 For details, please contact the UMF Merrill Center, 207‐778‐7100.)

 Remember, when comparing costs at different colleges, be sure you are accounting for all categories of charges — especially mandatory fees.
 Not every school includes its mandatory fees in their published annual costs / expenses.